databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 			- Search?
 	- Datavyu 2.0
 		- Deployment options, feature requirements

-1. Break 2:50
+1. Break 3:15

-1. Curation [KEA] 3:00
+1. Uploading [KEA] 3:30
-	- Lessons learned in hand-curating 'archival' data
+	- Metadata:
-		+ Brian MacW's points: Get folk to cough up the data, need some standards
+		- Brian MacW's points: Get folk to cough up the data, need some standards
+		- Metadata vs coding videos
+		- Metadata for participants
+		- Metadata for sessions
+		- Metadata for studies
+		- Metadata for datasets
+	- Uploading after the fact
 		- Contributing existing data: Everything researcher does is extra work
 			- Existing workflows targeted at publication, not public sharing
 		- Necessary, desirable, optional; how good is good enough?
 		- Focus on *publications* first?
-	- Self-curation
+	- uploading as you go
 		- Critical that researchers upload as they go; what has to happen to make this possible; target date.
 		- Upload everything, decide about sharing later.
 		- PIs are able